PO Box 101268

 APIAVote is focused on identifying key AAPI partners in specific states and providing trainings for long-term electoral engagement.
 This election year, in addition to providing technical support and serving as a clearinghouse for best practices and materials, APIAVote will work with local partners to implement comprehensive and culturally- and linguistically-appropriate voter education and engagement programs.

 APIAVote works with local nonprofits organizations, coalitions and civic groups and helps them incorporate civic and voter engagement into their existing frameworks.
-Based on the successes of 2004 and 2006, APIAVote began to assess leadership, coalition, and organizational infrastructure between our local partners and national partners.
+Based on the successes of previous election cycles, APIAVote continues to assess leadership, coalition, and organizational infrastructure between our local partners and national partners.

 With these assessments, APIAVote has developed organizing models that will strengthen and enhance partnership roles between APIAVote’s relationship with national and local organizations and coalitions.
 Through research, local and national surveys, and interviews, APIAVote has developed an approach to community and electoral organizing that merge the best of both practices as the integration of local and national priorities and goals began to take shape.

 Developing an approach to organizing inclusive of the national and local levels and of AAPIs’ diversity and experience, is what led APIAVote to redefine its alignment with local and national partners.
-With these new relationships APIAVote for 2008 will be ready to create and implement strategic joint program initiatives that will strengthen the framework and infrastructure for long term engagement.
+With these new relationships APIAVote is ready to create and implement strategic joint program initiatives that will strengthen the framework and infrastructure for long term engagement.

 NYMLI fouses on three areas: